williamngan/pts/guide/md/_0500_Space.md

 let form = space.getForm(); // get default CanvasForm
 ```

-[`CanvasForm`](#canvas-canvasform) includes many convenient functions to draw shapes on `<canvas>'.
+[`CanvasForm`](#canvas-canvasform) includes many convenient functions to draw shapes on `<canvas>`.
 It's easier to use than the API provided by html canvas.
 Usually, you'll use form to draw a scene in a player's callback function as discussed above.

 ```
 // Draw points inside the animate callback function